dheeraj7596/Small2Large/README.md

-## Small2Large
+# Smaller Language Models are capable of selecting Instruction-Tuning Training Data for Larger Language Models
-This repository contains the code for the "[Smaller Language Models are capable of selecting Instruction-Tuning Training Data for Larger Language Models](https://placehold.co/600x400)" paper.
+This repository contains the <ins>official code</ins> for the "[Smaller Language Models are capable of selecting Instruction-Tuning Training Data for Larger Language Models](https://arxiv.org/abs/2402.10430)" paper.

 ## Usage
 Once you have pulled the repo, there are four steps required to follow our method for data selection described in the paper.